-We had a lovely time at the CEDAR RIDGE WRITERS SERIES
+We had a productive day at the CEDAR RIDGE WRITERS SERIES

 for our first Mid-Winter Writing Intensive

 Cedar Ridge Writers’ lead instructor Lisa Romeo reads from her new memoir Starting With Goodbye to the group in front of the fire on a snowy afternoon at the February Winter Writer’s Retreat at Cedar Ridge Farm.

 “I wanted to thank you for a wonderful day at your beautiful home.
 I found the retreat so helpful, and it truly was a great opportunity to get away from everything and focus on writing.
 The exercises were very helpful and I look forward to using the information as I work on my next piece.

 Again, I very much appreciate being included in today’s group, and so appreciate your help.”

 Here’s a lovely assessment of the day from writer/particiapant Irene Hoge Smith:

 The Long and the Short of my take of the February Winter Writing Retreat at Cedar Ridge Farm:

 I saw the Facebook notice for this one-day writing retreat by the Cedar Ridge Writers Series, and recognized both Lisa Romeo (I heard her speak at Hippocamp) and Ryder Sollmann Zeibarth (we have a bunch of mutual writing friends through groups like Binders and graduate school, Vermont College of Fine Arts and more.)
 At the start of 2018 I made a resolution not to deprive myself of opportunities to hang out with other writers, get some new prompts, cut through the loneliness of just toiling away in my solitary garret.
 This workshop, with its more than reasonable cost and do-able driving distance, was perfect.